Ohio man arrested after attacking girlfriend, hitting her in the face with pizza, police say

 An Ohio man was arrested late Tuesday after he attacked his girlfriend, at one point hitting her in the face with a pizza, police said.

-Kenneth Evans, 24, was arrested by Brookfield police officers after he allegedly got into an altercation with his 23-year-old girlfriend, who Fox News is not naming.
+Kenneth Evans, 24, was arrested by Brookfield police officers after he allegedly got into an altercation with his 23-year-old girlfriend, whom Fox News is not naming.
 She told police he repeatedly screamed at her, pushed her head and hit her in the face with a pizza while she was driving.

 When police arrived at the home in Masuary, Ohio – southeast of Cleveland – Evans slammed the door on the officers and continued to yell and act “belligerent,” according to a police report provided to Fox News.
 Officers said Evans admitted he argued with his girlfriend and flipped over a couch, but he denied touching her.